The Cardinal Wiseman Catholic School, Greenford: Location

 It is located on Greenford Road in Greenford, near Greenford Broadway.
 There are many buses that stop close to it, including the E1, E2, E3, E5, E6, E7, E9, E10, E11, 92, 95, 105 and 282.
-It is next to, and often twinned with Our Lady of The Visitation Roman Catholic Primary School, and the Our Lady of the Visitation Church.
+It is next to, and often twinned with Our Lady of The Visitation Roman Catholic Primary School, and the Our Lady of the Visitation Church which the students visit often as year groups.

 Uniform

 Years 7 to 11

 The students wear a uniform, consisting of a royal blue blazer, navy and white tie, white shirt, grey skirt (for girls) and charcoal trousers for boys.
 From April 2007, ties were not required to be worn during the summer term.
 However, this was a trial, and ties are now compulsory for all students all year.
 During the summer terms, girls can choose to wear summer blouses which they do not have to wear a tie with...

 Sixth Form

 The uniform for the Sixth Form differs to the lower school.
 Students are required to wear a black tie with the school crest over a plain white shirt with black trousers or skirts.
 They also can wear a black jumper over their shirt and tie.